hashivim/homebrew-hashibrew/README.md

 I use several of the Hashicorp tools.
 The current state of installing and keeping these tools up-to-date is pretty disappointing:

--   Hashicorp themselves distribute binaries as simple zip files; there are no official OS-native packages.
+* Hashicorp themselves distribute binaries as simple zip files; there are no official OS-native packages.

--   Homebrew requires everything to be built from source, and their process for building Go code with dependencies is weird and cumbersome, meaning packages for new releases are often delayed.
+* Homebrew requires everything to be built from source, and their process for building Go code with dependencies is weird and cumbersome, meaning packages for new releases are often delayed.

--   Homebrew Cask packages Hashicorp's binaries directly, but Cask's facilities for finding out-of-date packages and upgrading them are non-existent, which makes this no better than using the binaries directly.
+* Homebrew Cask packages Hashicorp's official binaries, but Cask's facilities for finding out-of-date packages and upgrading them are non-existent, which makes this no better than using the binaries directly.

 What I want is to use the official binaries with the mainstream, non-Cask Homebrew system.
 Hence, this tap.